In the beginning...

 Upon their leaving we were blessed as the Augustinian Priests, belonging to the Province of Our Lady of Good Counsel, graciously agreed to serve the spiritual needs of our parish.
 In September of 1993, Fathers Dick Allen OSA, Ray Ryan OSA, and John Murphy OSA arrived to begin their ministry.
 These men quickly won the hearts of the parishioners and subdued any fears of change.
 Fr.
 Dick remained pastor until his untimely death on March 20, 1999.
 He will always be remembered for his fun loving personality and his high-five to all the kids at Sunday Mass.
 Frs.
 Dick, Ray and John helped our parish move into a new era.

 Frs.
-Don, Bill and Robert are continuing the legacy started by our previous Augustinians with a good mixture of spirituality and love of life.
+Robert, Bill and Hugo are continuing the legacy started by our previous Augustinians with a good mixture of spirituality and love of life.
 Their guiding principle is a sense of community and as Augustinian's, their brother priests support them in their vocation.
 This fits in well here at St Jude, as we identify ourselves as "The Catholic Community of St. Jude", supporting each other in our Catholic Christian faith.

 We welcome you and your family!